 The Jewish people needed to look below the surface.
 Jesus’ question, “Why do the teachers of the law say that the Messiah is the son of David?” really means, “Is the Messiah only the son of David?”
 It was time for Jesus to open their minds through a Bible study on Psalm 110:1, a well-known messianic prophecy.
 Verses 36-37a read, “David himself, speaking by the Holy Spirit, declared: ‘The Lord said to my Lord: “Sit at my right hand until I put your enemies under your feet.”’
 David himself calls him ‘Lord.’
 How then can he be his son?”
 Through the inspiration of the Holy Spirit, King David caught a glimpse of the Messiah’s divine identity.
 His words, “The Lord said to my Lord” are enlightening.
 The first “Lord” is the Hebrew word “Yahweh”, the sacred name of God revealed to Moses.
-The second “Lord” is the Hebrew word “Adonai”.
-This name was also reserved only for God, usually used in place of “Yahweh” to avoid the possibility of misusing God’s name.
+The second “Lord” is the Hebrew word “Adon” (singular; plural form is Adonai).
+This name was also usually used in place of “Yahweh” to avoid the possibility of misusing God’s name.
 Therefore, David was saying “My divine Lord God said to my divine Lord God…” It was an expression of intense reverence and awe.
 Even though the Messiah would come in his line as a great…great…great…grandson, David was already worshiping him as his Lord and God!
 So Jesus rightly asks, how then can he be his son?
 Whose son is the Messiah?
 He is the Son of God!

 This Scripture also speaks volumes about the Messiah’s power and victory.
 It is the Father who says to the Son, “Sit at my right hand until I put your enemies under your feet.”
 This is exactly what Jesus would soon fulfill.
 The very reason he came into this world in human flesh was to defeat our greatest enemies: sin, death and the devil.
+And to give us eternal life and the kingdom of God.
 In only a few days, he would be nailed to the cross.
 It would look like his own defeat.
 But by dying the death that we deserved, as our Substitute, Jesus would crush Satan’s head and free us from the penalty of our sins.
 He would destroy the power of death by rising on the third day ascend back into heaven.
 That is where he has been to this day, sitting at the right hand of the Father in unspeakable glory.
 Through the work of the Holy Spirit in the world, the Father is now subjugating all of Christ’s enemies under his feet.
-Jesus will soon return with power and great glory to consummate his final rule.
+Jesus will soon return with power and great glory to consummate his final rule in a new heaven and a new earth (Rev 21:1).
 This is the glorious Messiah that blew David’s mind!
 But the Jews of Jesus’ day were totally missing this.
-They were the ones who would act as the Messiah’s enemies by nailing him to a cross.
+Out of spiritual ignorance and love for the world, they only sought their own political Messiah, who would solve their earth-bound problems, and satisfy their selfish desire and ambition.
+As a result, they were the ones who would act as the Messiah’s enemies by nailing him to a cross.
 Jesus was warning them to repent immediately, lest they be crushed under his feet.